Monday, January 23, 2012

 Cigarette lighter (to melt ribbon edges so they don't fray)

-First, upload an image to Picnik.
+First, upload an image to Picmonkey.
 Unfortunately you cannot start with a blank image.
-Go to 'Stickers' on the tool bar, then choose 'Geometric'.
+Go to 'Overlays' on the tool bar, then choose 'Geometric'.
 Cover your entire image with a rectangle and change it to the colour you desire.

 Next, go to 'Text' and type in the text you would like on your label.
 Play around with fonts and colours until you are happy.